 \subsubsection{Description}

 In this experiment we generate data according to the Graph-Dictionary Signal Model from \cref{sec:graph-signal-model}, and we focus on recovering \emph{instantaneous} graphs.
 In particular, we investigate the evolution of model performances with respect to the maximum number of atoms that can contribute to each signal, which we call \emph{superposition}.
 With a superposition of one, each signal arises from a single network and the problem is equivalent to signal clustering and graph reconstruction.
-Therefore, we compare GraphDictLog and GraphDictSpectral to \emph{Gaussian Mixtures}, where we estimate the graph as the pseudo-inverse of the empirical correlation, \emph{KGraphs} \citep{araghiGraphsAlgorithmGraph2019}, and \emph{GLMM} \citep{mareticGraphLaplacianMixture2020}.
+Therefore, we compare GraphDictLog and GraphDictSpectral to \emph{Gaussian Mixtures}---where we estimate the graph as the pseudo-inverse of the empirical correlation---\emph{KGraphs} \citep{araghiGraphsAlgorithmGraph2019}, and \emph{GLMM} \citep{mareticGraphLaplacianMixture2020}, as these methods are state of the art for the latter problem, but no model exists for higher superpositions.
 We re-implement the two latter, and we use Gaussian Mixtures from Scikit-learn \citep{pedregosaScikitlearnMachineLearning2011}.